WhenIt's flexible! We'll work with your schedule.

 Where3358 Cesar Chavez StSan Francisco, CA 94110

-- Coaches and coachees meet every two weeks from 5-7PM and can choose to work together on either Tuesdays or Fridays at our Worker Center Computer Lab located at Cesar Chavez and Mission.
-The coaching relationship can last 3, 6 or 9 months -- and some coaches choose to stay on for much longer.
-At times, a coach or coachee may request a pause to attend to other communities and then resume at a later date.
+- Coaches and coachees meet 2 hours every week, and can choose to work together at our Computer Lab located in the Mission district.
+The engagement can last 3, 6 or 9 months -- and some coaches choose to stay on for much longer.

 Benefits of Participation: